kadir014/scratch2c/README.md

 $ cd ./scratch2c
 ```

 Run the transpiler.
 This will parse `yourproject.sb3`, transpile and then build.
+You can also use `-h` flag for help.
 ```
 $ python scratch2c.py yourproject.sb3
 ```